 Difference between V-model and RAD model

-RAD model refers to Rapid Application Development and it is type of Incremental Model.
-The components or functions are developed in parallel and it can handle small project as well as medium project.
-In this model any changes can be made in any stages.
+RAD model refers to Rapid Application Development and it is a type of Incremental Model.
+The components or functions are developed in parallel and it can handle small projects as well as medium projects.
+In this model, any changes can be made at any stage.
 It has high productivity due to less number of people.

 Difference between V-model and RAD model :

 |1.||V model is software development model but development and testing are not concurrent.||RAD model is a software development model where by the components or functions are developed in parallel as if they were mini projects.|

 |2.||In this user involvement is also only in beginning.||In this user Involvement is only at the beginning.|

 |3.||Flexibility of V-model is Little flexible.||Flexibility to change in RAD model is Easy.|